-Playa Ocotal Location and Directions
+Ocotal Beach Location and Directions

-There are plenty of trees for shade and both ends are rocky, making it great for snorkeling, fishing and walking around tide pools in low tide.
+There are plenty of trees for shade and both ends have rocky reefs, making it great for snorkeling, fishing and walking around tide pools in low tide.

-Ocotal experiences typical tropical weather with a dry and rainy season.
+Playa Ocotal experiences typical tropical weather with a dry and rainy season.
 Since it’s in Northern Guanacaste, which is one of the hottest and driest areas of Costa Rica, it is sunny and hot for most of the year.

 As for food, there is one beachfront restaurant called Father Rooster that has good drinks and food like burgers, sandwiches and wraps.
 Another restaurant, Picante which is inside Hotel Bahía Pez Vela is a more upscale dining restaurant that has good seafood.

-Things to do in Ocotal
+Things to Do in Ocotal Beach

-Our favorite thing to do at Playa Ocotal is snorkel.
-Coco beach is terrible for snorkeling so whenever we want to go swim with the fishies, we head to Ocotal which has clear water and lots of rocks on the side.
+Since Coco beach is terrible for snorkeling, whenever we want to go swim with the fishies, we head to Ocotal which has clear water and lots of rocks on the side.
 The right side of the beach is the best place to snorkel at Ocotal since there are a lot of rocks.
 You can see many different little tropical fish hanging out there.

 You can rent snorkel equipment, kayaks, and canoes at Ocotal by the entrance of the beach near Father Rooster.